 Background and Implementation framework

 ITU-D study groups provide an opportunity for all Member States, Sector Members, Associates and Academia to share experiences, present ideas, exchange views and achieve consensus on appropriate strategies to address ICT priorities.
-ITU-D study groups study questions and are responsible for developing reports, guidelines and recommendations based on input received from the membership.
+ITU-D study groups study questions and are responsible for developing reports, guidelines and Recommendations based on input received from the membership.
 Information is gathered through surveys, contributions and case studies, and is made available for easy access by the membership using content-management and web-publication tools.

 Each ITU-D study group prepares a report indicating the progress of work and presents draft new or revised recommendations for consideration by the WTDC.